“You Cared about Me” …

 “You cared about me, you changed my life.”

-The last mentioned passage calls for empathy, warm sympathy,
+The latter evokes empathy, warm sympathy, laughter,

 Adam Foss and John Legend speak at TED2016, Vancouver Convention Center, Vancouver, Canada.
 Photograph: Bret Hartman / TED